Robertbolt97/Claw-with-OT-2/Calibration.md

   2) The Claw calibration

+A standardized script structure was employed for all claw control scripts deployed on the Raspberry Pi.
+The open_full.py script serves as a representative example.

-The servo motor's operational range is defined by pulse width values in lines 103 and 104, spanning from 1230 to 1279.
-With a step increment of 7 (specified in line 106), this translates to a total pulse width variation of 49, resulting in 7 discrete movement steps.
-The pulse width is progressively increased, driving the gripping claw to its fully open position, which is then mechanically limited by a stopper.
+Within this script, lines 103 and 104 define the servo motor's operational range via pulse width modulation (PWM) values, spanning from 1230 to 1279.
+Utilizing a 7-unit step increment (line 106), this results in a 49-unit pulse width variation, corresponding to 7 discrete movement steps.
+The PWM is incrementally increased, driving the claw to its fully open position, which is mechanically limited by a physical stopper.

    ![Pulse width measurements](Pi_zero_wh_code/Images/PWM.jpg)